My last visit

 The little things stand out: refreshing choices of lemon and chlorophyll waters greet you at check in, friendly and engaging staff serving bites of fresh fruit, juicy pineapple on our summer visit, overflowing baskets of apples and warming tea stations to keep you hydrated.
 If you are hungry, their bistro offers fresh seasonal potages, unique and tasty sandwiches, organic juices and salads.
 Make sure you book a personal massage with your visit and indulge in a selection of Swedish deep tissue, therapeutic or prenatal.

-Scandinave Spa Mont-Tremblant is currently adding an additional 10,000 square feet of spa-ahhh, including a large open fire pit, new hot and cold waterfalls and pools, a large infinity hot tub and more zen-inducing cozy, resting spots.
+Last year, Scandinave Spa Mont-Tremblant added an additional 10,000 square feet of spa-ahhh, including a large open fire pit, new hot and cold waterfalls and pools, a large infinity hot tub and more zen-inducing cozy, resting spots.
 With outdoor facilities at Whistler, BC, Blue Mountain, Ontario and Tremblant’s original property, Spa Scandinave also engages tired and achy city dwellers with their indoor facility at Old Montreal’s Vieux Port.

 No reason not to immerse yourself completely and indulge in some Spa-ahh.